arineng/puppet-env_utils/README.md

 ```

 ## Development
-This module is a work in progress, and has not yet been released on the forge.
+This module is a work in progress.
 Feel free to contribute suggestions (in GH issues) or PRs.